Ninja-Vikash/Backend_with_JavaScript/Readme.md

 > [!IMPORTANT]\
 > **Algorithms are nothing just steps**. 😁
 >
-> Algorithm helps to write the code in a order\
+> Algorithms help to write code in a structured order.\
-> If we write all the steps before writing the code.\
+> If we outline all the steps before writing the code,
-> It saves our lots of time because we know what is the next step.\
+> it saves us a lot of time because we already know what the next step should be.\
-> We don't need to worry about the next step, what should be.
+> This eliminates the need to worry about what comes next.

 #### How to use `middlewares` in `Router` ?
 `src/routes/user.routes.js`